Mysore Yoga Traditions

-The living tradition behind modern yoga
+The living tradition behind modern yoga.

-Online Studies and Immersive Programs in Mysore India
+Online Studies and Immersive Programs in Mysore, India.

 The yoga which has flowed from Mysore into world culture did not arise in isolation.
 It came through great teachers like Śrī Kṛṣṇamācārya and Pattabhi Jois, but it also came from a tradition, a community, a court, and a lineage of teachers whose work spanned scripture, philosophy, ritual, as well as āsana for many generations before it ever reached its current form.

-What we offer here is study and practice from inside that current. Āsana, mudrā, and prāṇāyāma, particularly in the method of Śrī BNS Iyengar, but also the texts, chanting, philosophy, and the traditional ways of learning that have always been there in Mysore.
+What we offer here is study and practice from inside that current. Āsana, mudrā, and prāṇāyāma in the method of Śrī B. N. S. Iyengar, the oldest living teacher of Ashtanga Yoga, who turns 100 in 2026, alongside the texts, chanting, philosophy, and the traditional ways of learning that have always been there in Mysore.

 Mysore, India · January & February 2027

-Immersive Programs in Mysore India
+Three Immersive Programs

 200hr Traditional Ashtanga Immersion in Mysore